Olympus E-M1 vs E-P1

-Both the E-M1 and the E-P1 have been discontinued, but can regularly be found used on eBay.
+Both the E-M1 and the E-P1 have been discontinued, but can regularly be found used on ebay.
 The E-P1 was replaced by the Olympus E-P2, while the E-M1 was followed by the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Olympus E-P1 Manual.
+Further information on the features and operation of the E-M1 and E-P1 can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Olympus E-P1 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M1 and the Olympus E-P1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (15.9 vs 12.2MP) with a 14% higher linear resolution.